 Your instructors on this death valley astrophoto tour

-Joseph James will be the tour leader of this Death Valley & Alabama Hills workshop and he will make sure that you get the best photography results and experience out of this tour.
-He will help you with your photography, technique, and composition for both day and night images.
+Chris Bundens will be the tour leader of this Death Valley astrophotography workshop and he will make sure that you get the best photography results and experience out of this tour.
+He will help you with your photography, technique, composition, and post-processing for both day and night images.

 You may be interested in this guide, where you can dive deeper into photography equipment for traveling.